tatsuVan/beaZu-clone/README.md

-I build this E-commerce website using WordPress and WooCommerce, and I created the theme from scratch.
+I built this E-commerce website using WordPress and WooCommerce, and I created the theme from scratch.